koalagang/awesome-browserless/README.md

 Many of the software in the list of 'superior software' usually instruct you to use a language specific package manager, such as npm or pip3.
 Fortunately for Arch/Arch-based users, plenty of these software are also available on the AUR; I recommend you download it from there if this is the case.
 People who are not using Arch will, however, probably have to download the specific package manager or compile from source.

 # If you must use a web browser
-Use one or more of the following:
+Use one or more of the following browsers:
 * [Brave](https://brave.com/) (a secure, fast & private Chromium-based web browser)
 * [LibreWolf](https://librewolf-community.gitlab.io/) (a fork of Firefox, focused on privacy, security and freedom)
 * [Qutebrowser](https://qutebrowser.org/) (a lightweight keyboard-driven browser with a minimal GUI)